-The Class A impoundment was evaluated both structurally and hydrologically, using REAME and SWASE stability programs.
+The Class A impoundment was structurally and hydrologically evaluated using REAME and SWASE stability programs.
 The National Weather Service DAMBRK program was used for structural stability analysis, and the SEDIMOT program was used for the hydrologic analysis.
-As-built plans of the impoundment were obtained and used to evaluate the existing concrete spillway and the pond drainage system.
+As-built impoundment plans were obtained and used to evaluate the existing concrete spillway and the pond drainage system.